poshsvn/poshsvn/docs/Invoke-SvnList.md

 ```

 ### -Path
-Specifies a Path to the repository to list.
+Specifies a Path to the directory to list.

 ```yaml
 Type: String[]